Vote your favorite one...!

 Like many other female Italian film stars, Claudia Cardinale's entry into the business was by way of a beauty pageant.
 She was 17 years old and studying at the Centro Sperimentale in Rome when she entered a beauty contest, which resulted in her getting a succession of small film roles.
 Her earthy interpretations of Sicilian women got her noticed by Italian producers...

-Diana Rigg is an English actress.
-She has had an extensive career in film and theatre, including playing the title role in Medea, both in London and New York, for which she won the 1994 Tony Award for Best Actress in a Play.
-Rigg made her professional stage debut in 1957 in The Caucasian Chalk Circle...
+British actress Dame Diana Rigg was born on July 20, 1938 in Doncaster, Yorkshire, England.
+She has had an extensive career in film and theatre, including playing the title role in "Medea", both in London and New York, for which she won the 1994 Tony Award for Best Actress in a Play.
+Rigg made her professional stage debut in 1957 in the Caucasian Chalk Circle...

 Natalie Wood was born on July 20, 1938, in San Francisco, California, as Natalia Nikolaevna Zakharenko.
 Her parents, Maria Stepanovna (Zudilova) and Nikolai Stepanovich Zakharenko, were Russian-born émigrés, of Ukrainian and Russian descent, who spoke barely comprehensible English; they changed the family name to Gurdin after becoming US citizens...